 An Artist of Metals and More...

 In 2005, Corrina received her MFA in Sculpture from Georgia State University.
 She has taught on the college level, and presented at national and international blacksmithing workshops and conferences.
-Her prestigious metalworking awards include “Best in Show” from Annette Cone Skelton of MOCA GA, the Silver Award from Icarus International, the Silver Sculpture Award from NOMMA, and a number of other awards.
+Her prestigious metalworking awards include “Best in Show” from Annette Cone-Skelton of MOCA GA, Silver Award from Icarus International, Silver Sculpture Award from NOMMA, and a number of other awards.
 Corrina’s metalwork is on permanent display in Atlanta at the Martin Luther King National Historic Site, The Atlanta Botanical Gardens, King and Spaulding’s Contemporary Art Collection, Temple Sinai, and many private collections internationally.
 She continues to exhibit in museums, galleries, and public art venues.

 Corrina is skilled in the designing, engineering and problem-solving of sculptural and architectural work, from concept all the way to installation.
 Her own personal work often uses the imagery of boats and ships as metaphors for life experiences, and as story-telling tools.
 The boat form is a vessel and magical symbol for transition, while the ocean represents mystery and power, and the ebb and flow of the past and present.